avahidi/rpi-uart/README.rst

 rpi-uart
 ========

-This is a serial interface board for the Raspberry Pi.
+This UART board for the Raspberry Pi, is one of those Sunday morning projects that turned out to be quite useful.
 It lets you to power and talk to the board using only a micro-USB cable.
 Hence you can go from this mess

 .. image:: doc/before.jpg